 AOA Data Transfer Services

 VDL Mode 2 link is a separate service provider.
 This means that the CMU shall simultaneously transmit and/or receive ACARS messages via VDL Mode 2 and all other ACARS air/ground networks supported.
-This also means that if the CMU cannot complete an ACARS downlink on one of the other ACARS air/ground networks, and the CMU re-queues that downlink for transmission over the VDL Mode 2 link then the CMU shall do so according to AEEC 618.
+This also means that if the CMU cannot complete an ACARS downlink on one of the other ACARS air/ground networks, and the CMU re-queues that downlink for transmission over the VDL Mode 2 link then the CMU shall do so according to ARINC 618.

 If VDL Mode 2 fails (Label 270 data word from VDR to ACARS CMU, bit 11 set to 1) while a message is in progress, then the message shall be treated the same as losing coverage or exhausting retransmission logic.